 Don’t forget your holiday voucher and passport when you travel.
 If you are not a British or Irish citizen you’ll need to check the passport and visa regulations for the countries you want to visit.

 We think personal travel insurance is essential for overseas bookings.
 Check that your insurance covers everything you need.
-Consider requesting a European Health Insurance Card (EHIC) in addition to your travel insurance to access reduced cost medical treatment if you need it.
+Consider requesting a Global Health Insurance Card (GHIC) in addition to your travel insurance to access reduced cost medical treatment if you need it.

 Check the campsite page before you go for reception information about check in and check out.